-Training event - hosting-refers to the planning and delivery of an education activity aimed at students and/or professionals in the form of a seminar, workshop, credit course or symposium.
-The activity goals can include knowledge transfer, gaining hands-on experience, or improved technical expertise of Canadian wood/wood products, and/or wood construction systems.
-Related costs can include but are not limited to Professional Services, Travel, Catering, and Venue/Audio visual Equipment Rental.

-Websites/Social Media refers to the creation of and updates to content or functionality for market development websites and social media platforms.
-Related costs could include but are not limited to Professional Services and Material/Supplies/Tools.
+Activity type Definition The planning and delivery of an education activity aimed at students and/or professionals in the form of a seminar, workshop, credit course or symposium.
+Trade show - hosting The activity goals can include knowledge transfer, gaining hands-on experience, or improved technical expertise of Canadian wood products and/or wood construction systems.
+Related costs can include but are not limited to professional services, travel, catering, and venue/audio visual equipment rental.
+Websites/Social Media The creation of and updates to content or functionality for market development websites and social media platforms.
+Related costs could include but are not limited to professional services and material/supplies/tools.